 Again, you'll want to start with the best seafood possible.
 Penn Cove only harvests AFTER your order is placed, so you know the flavor is going to be amazing!

-For this recipe, we will be using 2 pounds of Penn Cove Mussels, dry white wine, shallots, garlic cloves, unsalted butter, salt, and fresh parsley.
+For this recipe, we will be using 2 pounds of Penn Cove fresh Mussels, dry white wine, shallots, garlic cloves, unsalted butter, salt, black pepper, and fresh parsley.

 You've read this here before, but I have to say it again, don't use lousy wine when you're cooking!
 I get that you might want to save the best wine for drinking, but the food will be so much better if you use a good quality wine.